LLNL/Silo/docs/intro.md

   In one dimension, the elements are edges.
   In two dimensions, they are quadrilaterals
   In three dimensions, cubes.
-  The geometric dimensions may also be implicitly defined by a cross product (e.g. rectilinear mesh) or they may be explicit (e.g. deformed mesh).
+  The geometric dimensions may also be implicitly defined by a cross product (e.g. rectilinear mesh) or they may be explicit (e.g. curvilinear mesh).

 Quadvar
-: A variable associated with a quadrilateral mesh.
+: A variable associated with a quad mesh.
   This includes the variable’s data, centering information (node-centered vs. zone centered), and the name of the quad mesh with which this variable is associated.
   Additional information, such as time, cycle, units, label, and index ranges can also be included.

 Ucdmesh
-: An unstructured cell data mesh.
+: An unstructured cell data (UCD) mesh.
-  This is a mesh where the elements are explicitly defined via enumeration of nodal connectivities.
+  This is a mesh where the elements are only ever explicitly defined via enumeration of nodal connectivities.
   This includes the dimension, connectivity, and coordinate data, but typically also includes the mesh’s coordinate system, labelling and unit information, minimum and maximum extents, and a list of face indices.

   Any quad mesh can be respresented as a UCD mesh.
   However, the reverse is not true.

-  A quad mesh offers certain storage efficiencies over UCD meshes.
+  A quad mesh offers certain storage efficiencies (for the coordinate data) over UCD meshes.

-  When
-  When the number of variables associated with a quad mesh are small, those efficiencies can be significant.
+  When the number of variables associated with a quad mesh is small, those efficiencies can be significant.
-  However, when the number of variables grows, the efficiencies afforded by quad mesh representation are washed out.
+  However, as the number of variables grows, these efficiencies are quickly washed out.

+  When considering all the data stored in a Silo *file*, the storage efficiency is often not significant.
+  However, when considering all the data needed in memory at any one time to perform a specific data analysis task (e.g. produce a Pseudocolor plot), the storage efficiency is indeed significant.

 Ucdvar
 : A variable associated with a UCD mesh.